brandonkal/linaria/docs/DYNAMIC_STYLES.md

 }
 ```

-However, it's not possible to use inline styles with pseudo-selectors or media queries.
+However, it is not possible to use inline styles with pseudo-selectors or media queries.

 ## CSS custom properties